ReaGol/Minecraft_2D/README.md

 //setInterval for events happenning on the fly (e.g snow falling)
 //to control inventory: array.fill=null, check if !null
 //class: day/night to replace the setting
-//reset button: confirm="/" reset all the arrays,  style=''
+//reset button: window.location='/' reset all the arrays,  style=''
 //check if each cell is empty
 <!-- issues to resolve: -->

-//How to make sure only a specific tool can dig only a specific material?
+//------TODO-----//
-//if statement to check for class of tool and material?
+add the minecraft font